 A second phase of rifting in the Late Triassic and Early Jurassic was associated with widespread fluvial and deltaic deposits, including a thick succession of siliciclastics and coals (Cattamarra Coal Measures), which are overlain by Middle Jurassic marine shales (Cadda Formation) in the north Perth Basin.
 These Early to Middle Jurassic strata form a second proven petroleum system in the north Perth Basin.
 The final rift and breakup phase in the Middle Jurassic to Early Cretaceous was associated with deposition of fluvial and marine siliciclastics (Yarragadee Formation, Parmelia Group and Warnbro Group), which form the main petroleum system in the Vlaming Sub-basin.

-Vintage executed a farm-out agreement with Metgasco (30%) and RCMA Australia Pty Ltd (“Jade”, 40% and free carry) for 30% of the Cervantes oil prospect.
-The joint venture is targeting to spud a well in 2021 and has an option to drill a second well into a separate prospect.
+Vintage executed a farm-out agreement with Metgasco Ltd (30%) and RCMA Australia Pty Ltd for 30% of the Cervantes oil prospect.
+The joint venture is targeting to spud a well in early 2022 and has an option to drill a second well into a separate prospect.
 The Cervantes prospect sits within L14, a 39.8 km2 Perth Basin production licence granted over the Jingemia oil field and surrounds.
 The licence is in good standing and not due to expire until June 2025.
-To earn 30%, Vintage will pay for 50% of the cost of the well, and $200k of evaluation and exploration.

 The Cervantes structure is located on an oil discovery trend, comprised of the Hovea, Jingemia and Cliff Head oil fields.
 These fields, in total, have produced in excess of 27 MMbbl of oil from Permian reservoirs in the Perth Basin and lie within an oil fairway around the western and northern section of the basin.
 The Cervantes structure is a high-side fault trap with multiple Permian reservoir units, sharing strong similarities with the offset oil fields in terms of structure, potential reservoirs, and access to a mature oil source rock.

 Seismic traverse across the Cervantes structure and Kingia Depth Map